 Last year, governments and non-profits spent $16.8 billion on HIV treatment and prevention, an 11 percent increase from 2010.
 Still, that’s at least $5 billion short of the $22 billion to $24 billion needed to reach the United Nations’ goal of getting treatment to all 15 million people who need it.
 The recommendations call for treatment once infection-fighting cells decline below a particular level.

 It will cost billions of dollars more to expand treatment to a broader swath of patients with earlier stage disease in order to prevent transmission of the AIDS virus.
 Last May, a study of 1,763 couples in which one partner was infected found that starting drug treatment right away in the infected person greatly slashed the odds that the unaffected partner would get the virus.
 The findings were the first proof that treating a person with HIV can reduce the chance they will infect others.

-In that study, a single infection occurred among 886 couples where treatment began immediately with a mix of drugs from companies including Gilead Sciences Inc. (GILD) and Bristol-Myers Squibb (BMY) Co.
+In that study, a single infection occurred among 886 couples where treatment began immediately with a mix of drugs from companies including Gilead Sciences Inc. (GILD:US) and Bristol-Myers Squibb (BMY:US) Co.
 Twenty-seven other infections occurred among 877 couples where treatment was delayed.

 Treating all such couples with AIDS drugs would expand the treatment pool by another 5 million people, said Hirnschall.
 Treating pregnant woman living with the HIV virus and certain other high-risk groups would add another 3 million people, he said.

 “The major challenge we face is to make paying for treatment sustainable over the long term,” Michel Sidibe, executive director of UNAIDS, said in the report.